 Months after staging a faux election bid to represent Michigan in the Senate, Rock announced it was a publicity stunt for his new album, Sweet Southern Sugar.
 But watchdog group Common Cause didn’t take his promotional effort so lightly: They filed a complaint with the Federal Elections Commission, accusing the right-wing musician of failing to officially register or report contributions.
 Luckily for him, the FEC apparently knows how to rock: It dismissed the complaint, finding that he didn’t take “even the most basic steps to become a candidate.”

 They balked.
-Major League Baseball has asked Mississippi Sen. Cindy Hyde-Smith to return a $5,000 donation following controversial comments in which she made light of public hangings despite her state’s history of lynchings.
-Hyde-Smith is running against Mike Espy — who could become Mississippi’s first Black senator since Reconstruction — in tomorrow’s run-off.
-But her enthusiastic Nov.
-2 remark that she’d join a political supporter “on the front row” at a public hanging has prompted companies like Walmart and AT&T to ask for their donations back.
+Major League Baseball has asked Mississippi Sen. Cindy Hyde-Smith to return a $5,000 donation following controversial comments in which Hyde-Smith joked about public hangings despite her state’s history of lynchings.
+Hyde-Smith is running against Mike Espy — who could become Mississippi’s first Black senator since Reconstruction — in tomorrow’s runoff.
+But her enthusiastic remark on Nov.
+2 that she’d join a political supporter “on the front row” at a public hanging has prompted companies like Walmart and AT&T to ask for their donations back.